MatricF4il/Online-Update-Dialog/README.md

 2.  **Place `classes_.dex`:** Inject the `classes_.dex` file into your decompiled APK.
 If using MT Manager, add it as a new DEX file (e.g., `classes2.dex` or `classes3.dex`).
 3.  **Add Assets:**
     *   Copy the two image files (with invisible names) into the `assets/` folder of your decompiled APK.
-    *   Create a new file with four invisible characters as its name (e.g., `ㅤㅤㅤㅤ`) inside the `assets/` folder.
+    *   Create a new file with four invisible characters as its name (e.g., `ã…¤ã…¤ã…¤ã…¤`) inside the `assets/` folder.
 This file will store your encrypted Firebase URL.

 ### Step 2: Firebase URL Encryption

 1.  **Open `URL_Encrypter.html`** in a web browser.
 2.  **Enter your Firebase Realtime Database URL** into the provided input field.
 3. The tool will automatically encrypt the URL and provide the encrypted content.
 Copy this **Encrypted Asset Content**.
-4.  **Paste the copied content** into the `assets/ㅤㅤㅤㅤ` file (the one with four invisible characters) created in Step 1.
+4.  **Paste the copied content** into the `assets/ã…¤ã…¤ã…¤ã…¤` file (the one with four invisible characters) created in Step 1.

 ### Step 3: Firebase Admin Panel Configuration